iNMR icon

 Step 10

 Close the Overlay Manager.
-The first document stores the links to the overlays: in this way they can remain linked forever, unless you rename or delete the files (broken links are disposed of).
+The first document stores the links to the overlays: in this way they can remain linked forever, unless you rename or delete the files (broken links are immediately forgotten).
 If you move all the files together, the links remain valid.

 In our example, it's not necessary to change the relative amplification of the overlays.
-If you use the Overlay Manager simply to compare different spectra, you can press the button Fit: the highest peak will become as tall as the window; or you can enter an explicit value for the amplification.
+If you need, you can press the button Fit: the highest peak of the last overlay will become as tall as the window; or you can enter an explicit value for the amplification.
 When the dialog is closed, you can use the keys * and / to obtain the same effect.

 Related Topics